zgormez/Deetect/README.md

 ![Makro workflow](https://user-images.githubusercontent.com/107420190/191925245-eebd4790-2f81-4d38-ad59-e1392bf858a4.png)

 ### Deetect: deep learning based image analysis tool

-Especially in highly aggregated areas of the investigated samples, only a low dif-ferentiation of individual cell nuclei could be expected using the conventional semantic segmentation applied in FIJI.
+Especially in highly aggregated areas of the investigated samples, only a low differentiation of individual cell nuclei could be expected using the conventional semantic segmentation applied in FIJI.
 An AI-based method was developed to better resolve these areas, as it was expected to perform better than conventional segmentation [14].
 Never-theless, a central problem in applying these methods is that they involve many sub-processes (pre-, main-, post-processing) that are difficult to modulate by scientists that are inexperienced in programming.
 To solve this gap, an automated, compact, deep learning-based ready-to-use image processing tool (Deetect) was developed for the quantification process.
 It has a graphical user interface (GUI) and many different features to handle problems that occurred during the quantification process.
 ![Deetect workflow](/images/Deetect_workflow_09.22.png)

-## How to get started:
+## How to get started

 1. Install an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.8** and your operating system.
 2. Download Deetect [Deetect file](Deetect)